-It’s been several months since my first installment in this series, and it’s crazy that I just finished up my final module!
+It’s been several months since my first installment in this series, and it’s crazy that I just finished up my final module for the Interior Design Institute!
 Now, I have all the knowledge to share with you and I can’t wait to jump in.

 This is going to look a little different though.
 The thought of having to go through 6 more complete modules in this post, quite frankly, has me bored already.
 And I’m sure you don’t want that either.
 So instead, I’m going to do an all-encompassing, comprehensive review of my experience.
 I’ll be rating the different aspects of the course from 1-10.
 Spoiler: my ultimate conclusion is that it was worth it.

 If it’s your first time here, feel free to check out both of my previous posts where I talk at length about modules 1-6 (the first half of the course).
 And if you’re dying to know any specifics that I haven’t covered, feel free to email me any questions at email@example.com

 Now that all the housekeeping is out of the way, let’s get right into it!
 Here’s my full review of The Interior Design Institute.

 - Feedback – 7/10